How much do you know about the chemical compounds that make cannabis a virtual miracle medicine?

-Dr. Amanda Reiman, manager of Marijuana Law and Policy for the Drug Policy Alliance, brings extensive experience in researching medical cannabis, dispensaries, and cannabis as a treatment agent for addiction.
+Dr. Amanda Reiman, formerly the manager of Marijuana Law and Policy for the Drug Policy Alliance, brings extensive experience in researching medical cannabis, dispensaries, and cannabis as a treatment agent for addiction.
 This Oakland, California-based cannabis legalization advocate is another top-shelf presenter with a keenly deep knowledge of her subject matter.

 Dr. Reiman, a Chicago native, is currently a lecturer in the School of Social Welfare at the University of California at Berkeley.
 She teaches Drug and Alcohol Policy, Substance Abuse Treatment, and Sexuality and Social Work.

 She earned her Ph.D. in Social Welfare in 2006 at the University of California, Berkeley.
 Her dissertation, Cannabis Care, was the first study to report on how medical cannabis dispensaries operate as health service providers.